Department of Health and Human Services - Federal Departments

 The United States Department of Health and Human Services works to provide the foundation necessary for all Americans to lead healthy, safe, and productive lives.
 HHS is tasked to protect the health of all Americans by providing human services to those most in need.
 HHSs provides Americans with access to healthcare, affordable childcare, and job finding assistance.
 HHS ensures the safety of Americans food supply and works to control the spread of disease.

 The Department of Health and Human Services directs the Food and Drug Administration which primarily focuses on approving in products are safe enough for the Aamerican public.

 Who does the Department of Health and Human Services hire?

 Jobs within the HHS range from doctors, pharmacists and chemists who make critical decisions about the safety of our nations food and medicine research the latest infectious diseases and treatments to social service workers who strive to distribute Social Security Benefits as effectively as possible and ensure everyone has access to affordable healthcare.

-In 2015, the most common occupation employed by the Department of Health and Human Services was Consumer Safety at 2,929 employees.
-The second largest occupation was General Health Science with 2,838 employees.
+In 2020, the most common occupation employed by the Department of Health and Human Services was General Health Science at 3,284 employees.
+The second largest occupation was Consumer Safety with 2,870 employees.